apluslms/presentation-maker/README.md

 ### Edit course.yml
 - Navigate to the root of your course directory
 - Open course.yml file
 - find line which starts with `img:` and replace the value with `apluslms/presentation-maker:latest` like in the example below.
-See [hub.docker.com - presentation-maker](https://hub.docker.com/r/apluslms/presentation-maker) for more info.
+The `latest` tag can be replaced with a released version.
+Different versions of the container are listed in [hub.docker.com - presentation-maker](https://hub.docker.com/r/apluslms/presentation-maker).
+If you use the `latest` tag, then you should update your local copy of the container by running `docker pull apluslms/presentation-maker:latest`.
-- It is also recommended to add path to the configuration file.
-If it isn't there already.
+- It is also recommended to add path to the configuration file if it isn't there already.
 Default path to the configuration file is in the _build directory inside the course directory.

 ```
 # after the changes course.yml looks something like this